yarnpkg/berry/packages/gatsby/content/advanced/pnpify.md

 - Due to how PnPify emulates the `node_modules` directory, some problems are to be expected, especially with tools that watch directories inside `node_modules`.

-- The `pnpify` is not designed as a long-term solution, the purpose of the `pnpify` is to help projects with transition to Plug'n'Play module resolution scheme.
+- PnPify isn't designed to be a long-term solution; its purpose is purely to help projects during their transition to the stricter Plug'n'Play module resolution scheme.
+Relying on PnPify doesn't allow you to take full advantage of everything Plug'n'Play has to offer, in particular perfect flattening and boundary checks.

 ## Alternatives